 Pascale Cloutier speaks at the OBA 15th Annual Franchise Law Conference: Practicing Practical – A Focus on Business on the “Annual Legal and Legislative Update”.

-Pascale Cloutier will be presenting on “Franchise Litigation: How Recent Canadian Decisions Will Impact Your Practice” at the Ontario Bar Association Franchise Law section’s Annual General Meeting.
+Pascale Cloutier presents on “Franchise Litigation: How Recent Canadian Decisions Will Impact Your Practice” at the Ontario Bar Association Franchise Law section’s Annual General Meeting.

 Pascale Cloutier co-chairs the 14th Annual OBA Franchise Law Conference.